cubed-dev/cubed/README.md

 ### Runtime

 Cubed uses external runtimes for computation.
-It follows the Rechunker model (and uses its API) to delegate tasks to stateless executors, which include Python (in-process), Beam, Dask, Lithops, and Prefect.
+It follows the Rechunker model (and uses its API) to delegate tasks to stateless executors, which include Python (in-process), Beam, Lithops, and other Rechunker executors like Dask and Prefect.

 ### Primitive operations